Logarithmic Donaldson-Thomas theory

-\begin{remark} The stable pair moduli spaces in degree $d$ on $\PP^2$ but with arbitrary holomorphic Euler characteristic can be obtained as the relative Hilbert schemes of points on the universal subscheme over the Donaldson--Thomas moduli space constructed above~\cite[Propostion~B.10]{PT10}.
+\begin{remark} The stable pair moduli spaces in degree $d$ on $\PP^2$ but with arbitrary holomorphic Euler characteristic admit an explicit and elegant description.
+A complete picture, including the basic geometry and virtual class, has been given in~\cite{KH21}.
+The upshot of Kennedy-Hunt's results are that the logarithmic pair spaces are obtained as the relative Hilbert schemes of points on the universal subscheme over the toric variety constructed above, parallel to~\cite[Propostion~B.10]{PT10}.
 At the combinatorial level, this amounts to allowing a fixed additional number of vertices on the balanced $1$-complexes considered above.
 The additional vertices allow for expansions along the divisors to accommodate support for the cokernel of the section of the stable pair. \end{remark}

-\begin{remark} The subdivision step above can be avoided by working directly with the logarithmic multiplicative group $\mathbb G^2_{\mathrm{log}}$.
+\begin{remark} The subdivision step above can be avoided by working directly with the logarithmic multiplicative group $\mathbb G^2_{\mathsf{log}}$.
 The tropicalization is the $\RR^2$ appearing above, with ``fan'' structure given by the single non-strictly convex cone $\RR^2$.
 We avoid the detour through the details of the logarithmic multiplicative group, but a reader interested in the details of this perspective may extract them using the arguments in~\cite{RW19}. \end{remark}

 \begin{remark} The moduli space above is naturally identified with the universal family over the Chow quotient.
 The Chow quotient itself can also be interpreted as a Donaldson--Thomas moduli space for the rubber moduli space $\PP^2$, see~\cite{MW17}.
 The rubber moduli will be discussed elsewhere. \end{remark}